 3. Remember sun protection

 People may report different experiences regarding the impact of sun on their acne.
 While sun exposure can increase vitamin D and be associated with exercise and fun, moderation is key.
 While certain light spectrums including blue light may help acne, too much ultraviolet sun exposure can increase skin aging and further darken acne spots.
 To combat the damage with ultraviolet light, it is important to understand the benefits of hats, shade, awareness of the time of day and duration of sun exposure.
 For sunscreens, try to use a non-comedogenic (won't clog pores), oil-free, mineral sunscreen.

 It’s great to put in the time for workouts, but don’t hang out too long in your sweaty clothes.
 Make sure you shower and change clothes right after working out—or doing anything that gets you sweaty.

 5. Resist the urge to pop, pick or scrub acne

-A zit may be harder to reach on your back but resist the urge to pick and pop your body acne.
+A zit may be harder to reach on your back but resist the urge to pick and pop your body acne to avoid acne scars.
 As well, avoid course or rough body scrubs that are traumatic to the skin.
-These will only make it worse.
+These will only make acne worse.

 6. Modify your diet